 As a professional who has strapped cameras to everything from race cars to drones, I believe in performance above all else.
-The Yi 4K was a game-changer, and for the right user, it remains an incredibly smart purchase.
+The Yi 4K was a major upgrade, and for the right user, it remains an incredibly smart purchase.
 This in-depth review will explore why.
+For shop curated reviews on this site.

 Unpacking the Hype: What Made the Yi 4K a Giant Slayer?